Director: Boaz Davidson

 18 | 1hr 34min | Action/Sci-Fi

-Not only was it the most expensive and impressive looking film in history, it was a breathtaking exercise in action as terrifying as it was ironic, taking an already winning formula and flipping it on its head.
-Not only would this ingenious turnabout wow audiences the world over, its influence would inspire a multitude of low-budget production companies looking to cash in on its popularity.
+Not only was it the most expensive and impressive looking film in history, it was a breathtaking exercise in action that was as terrifying as it was ironic, taking an already winning formula and flipping it on its head.
+As well as wowing audiences the world over, this ingenious turn would inspire a multitude of low-budget production companies looking to cash in on its popularity.

 By the time American Cyborg: Steel Warrior was released in 1993, Cannon were facing a very different financial landscape.
-Thanks to a series of big budget, high-profile flops including Superman IV: The Quest for Peace, the company was facing bankruptcy, and after a series of legal wrangles and mergers finally closed their doors in 1994.
+Thanks to a series of big budget, high-profile flops including Superman IV: The Quest for Peace and Masters of the Universe the company was facing bankruptcy, and after a series of legal wrangles and mergers finally closed their doors in 1994.

 The movie, while being indicative of the company’s financial constraints, is actually a lot of fun.
 The concept — presumably a last-ditch attempt to turn around their misfortunes — is a bald-faced derivative of T2 as a murderous cyborg attempts to assassinate the one human being who can save their race from annihilation.
 Mary (Hansen) is the last fertile woman on Earth, and her objective is to get a jar-bound fetus to some men on a ship before her digital timer runs out.
 Why the fetus is in the tube and not in her uterus remains a mystery, but this isn’t a movie that has any interest in explaining the finer details.
 Except of course, for those obligatory moments of mind-bending exposition when you are made to feel like an infant being spoon-fed a bedtime story.